whiteinge/eseth/2020/mergetools.md

 Suggestions for tool authors:

-* The "resolve simple conflicts" button produces similar results to the `autoMerge` flag and this works very well.
+* The "resolve simple conflicts" button produces similar results to the `hideResolved` flag and this works very well.
 That also means the middle pane presents already-resolved conflicts and is a visual distraction that should be removed entirely or at least sidelined and not included in the diff by default.